St Andrew's School (Adelaide)

 St Andrew's School is an independent, co-educational, Anglican primary school, located at Walkerville an inner eastern suburb of Adelaide, South Australia.
 The School was established in 1850 by St Andrew's Church to accommodate local children living in the 40 houses that made up Walkerville.
 The original School House is still used today as part of the new Gymnasium and Performing Arts Centre.
-St Andrew's School caters for approximately 400 students from the Early Learning Centre (ELC) to Year 7 with a strong Music Programme and a wide range of Co-curricular electives including Art, Drama, Tennis Coaching, Gymnastics, ICT Club, Chess and Debating.
+St Andrew's School caters for approximately 400 students from the Early Learning Centre (ELC) to Year 6 with a strong Music Programme and a wide range of Co-curricular electives including Art, Drama, Tennis Coaching, Gymnastics, Megatronics, Chess and Debating.

 St Andrew's School is affiliated with the Association of Independent Schools of South Australia (AISSA) and the Independent Primary School Heads of Australia (IPSHA).
 It is also a recognised International Baccularate (IB) school in South Australia.

 Academic results

 St Andrew's is consistently a top performing primary school in South Australia.